Go Snowmobiling Double With A Passenger…

 Whether you call it snowmobiling double, riding with a passenger or 2-up sledding, you’re referring to carrying two people on one snow machine.
-I’m talking about passengers 12 years or older here, because snowmobiling double with younger kids is different and I’ll cover that in another post.
+I’m talking about passengers 12 years or older here, because snowmobiling double with younger kids is different – and more important – from any other kind of riding you’ll do…

 Carrying a passenger aboard a snowmobile not purpose-built or properly adapted for it is both risky and dangerous.
 When riding with a passenger on your snowmobile, remember you have the responsibility of transporting a person entirely dependent upon your actions and abilities.
 Never take extra risks that will jeopardize your mutual safety.
 Certainly to avoid any grey area insurance-wise you want to be snowmobiling double properly if an incident occurs.

 My next pointer is to find out what motorsports experience your passenger has.
 A person who has previously (and recently) operated or ridden a snowmobile, motorcycle, ATV or personal watercraft will be better prepared for snowmobiling double.
 He or she will be more familiar with the feel, balance and expectations of riding.
 This doesn’t mean any orientation, but it may not be as basic as what a novice requires.

 It’s easy for experienced snowmobilers to forget what our first ride was like.
 But that’s the headspace of a total newbie.
 So you can’t take anything for granted.
 Do a thorough orientation.
 Select a proper size approved snowmobile helmet, layer properly and the warmest possible snowmobile clothing and gear.